-Various cases of RSV infected children admitted to the ICU were reported across Thailand over the past 2 months.
+Various cases of RSV infected children admitted to the ICU were reported across Thailand.
 This common winter viral illness is usually benign for healthy adults but can be highly contagious for children.
 In fact, it is the most common cause of respiratory illnesses for young children and infects almost all under-2s.
 Symptoms are usually mild but may be severe and even life threatening in children with risk factors (congenital heart or lung diseases, weakened immunity and premature infants).
 RSV bronchiolitis can also lead to increased risk of developing asthma in later childhood.

 What are the symptoms of RSV?